-An issue has plagued OBS for quite some time where users experience a ‘black screen’ when trying to share their screens online.
-This issue is mostly seen in Windows platforms and systems where there are two graphics options i.e. dedicated and integrated both.
-In this article, we will look at all the solutions as to why this issue occurs and what are the steps to solve it.
+An issue has been affecting OBS for quite some time, with users often encountering a ‘black screen’ when attempting to share their screens online.
+This issue predominantly occurs on Windows platforms, particularly on systems with both dedicated and integrated graphics options.
+In this article, we will explore the possible reasons for this issue and provide step-by-step solutions to resolve it.

 - Shut down your computer properly.

-- Once it is turned off, take out the power outlet or if you are using the laptop, take out the battery.
+- Once turned off, disconnect the power cord or, if using a laptop, remove the battery.

-- Now press and hold the power button for a couple of seconds.
-This will ensure that all the power is drained.
+- Press and hold the power button for a few seconds to ensure all power is drained.

-After waiting 2-4 minutes, plug everything back in and check if the issue gets resolved.
+After waiting for 2-4 minutes, reconnect the power source and check to see if the issue has been resolved.

 2. Select the Correct Version of OBS Studio

-First, we will check the version of the operating system installed on your computer.
+First, let’s determine the operating system version on your computer.

 - Right-click on This PC and select Properties.

-Now we will be navigating to the installation folder of OBS and launching the correct version of the application according to the bit architecture in your computer.
+Next, navigate to the OBS installation folder and launch the version of the application that corresponds to your system’s bit architecture.

-- Press Windows + E to launch the file explorer.
-Now search for OBS in the dialogue box and open the file location as shown below in the image.
+- Press Windows + E to launch File Explorer.
+Search for OBS and open the file location as shown in the image below.

-- Now right-click on the executable and select Properties.
+- Right-click on the executable and select Properties.

-- Once in properties, select the Compatibility tab and check the option Run this program in compatibility mode for.
-Now you may choose Windows 7 or 8.
+- In the properties window, switch to the Compatibility tab and check the box next to Run this program in compatibility mode for.
+Here you can choose Windows 7 or 8.

-- Save changes and exit.
-Now try launching the application and see if the issue is resolved.
+- Save the changes and exit.
+Now, try launching OBS to see if the issue is resolved.

 4. Grant Administrator Rights

-- Navigate to OBS’s executable properties as we did in the previous solution.
+- Navigate to the properties of the OBS executable as done in the previous step.

-- Now click on the Compatibility tab and check the option of Run this program as an administrator.
+- Go to the Compatibility tab and check the box labeled Run this program as an administrator.

-- Apply changes and exit.
-Restart your computer and launch OBS again.
-Now check if the issue is resolved.
+- Apply the changes and exit.
+Restart your computer and launch OBS again to see if the issue has been resolved.

 5. Select the Correct GPU for Resources

-- Game capture: Dedicated graphics (NVIDIA or AMD).
+- Game Capture: Use the dedicated graphics card (NVIDIA or AMD).

-Note: This solution is only for users who have a dedicated graphics card installed on their computer.
+Note: This solution applies only if you have a dedicated graphics card installed on your computer.

-- Right-click anywhere on your screen and select NVIDIA Control Panel.
+- Right-click on your desktop and select NVIDIA Control Panel.

-- Once in the control panel, navigate to Manage 3D settings and click on Program Settings.
+- Within the control panel, navigate to Manage 3D settings and click on Program Settings.

-- Once in program settings, select the OBS display capture.
-If you are not able to find the entry, click on Add and look up the software by navigating to its installation directory and selecting the executable from there.
+- Find OBS in the program settings.
+If it’s not listed, click on Add, then look for the software by navigating to its installation directory and select the executable file.

-- Save changes and exit.
-Now restart your computer and launch OBS again.
-Check if the black screen issue is resolved.
+- Save the changes and restart your computer, then launch OBS and check if the black screen issue has been resolved.

 6. Change Drive Permission Settings

-- Press Windows + E to launch the File Explorer.
-Now right-click on your C drive (or whichever drive is set as your main operating system disk) and select Properties.
+- Press Windows + E to open File Explorer.
+Right-click your primary drive (C:) and select Properties.

-- Select the Security tab and then click on Edit in front of permissions.
+- In the Properties window, go to the Security tab and then click on Edit under permissions.

-- Now select the option of Authenticated users and select the checkbox of Full control.
+- Choose Authenticated users and tick the checkbox for Full control.

-- Press Apply to save changes and exit.
-Restart your computer and start OBS again.
-Check if the issue is resolved.
+- Click Apply to save changes and exit.
+Restart your computer and restart OBS to check if the issue is resolved.

-Mode: *Select according to your preference* Screen: *Select according to your game* Priority: *Usually the default one suffices* Sli/crossfire: Check (You can also try unchecking this one later) Force scaling: Uncheck Transparency: Uncheck Framerate lock: Uncheck Record cursor: Check Anti-cheat: Uncheck Overlays: Uncheck
+Mode: *Select according to your preference* Screen: *Select according to your game* Priority: *Default setting is typically sufficient* SLI/Crossfire: Check (You may try unchecking this option later if needed) Force scaling: Uncheck Transparency: Uncheck Frame rate lock: Uncheck Record cursor: Check Anti-cheat compatibility hook: Uncheck Overlays: Uncheck

 9. Disable Overclocking

-- Once in the application manager, search for any recording software which you might have installed on your computer.
-Right-click on it and select Uninstall.
+- In the application manager, locate any recording software you may have installed, right-click on it, and select Uninstall.

-- Once in the application manager, search for OBS, right-click on it, and select Uninstall.
+- In the application manager, locate OBS, right-click on it, and select Uninstall.

-- Select both options (one of them will be preselected) and click on Uninstall.
+- Select both options (one of which should already be preselected) and click on Uninstall.

 - Restart your computer.
-Now navigate to OBS Studio’s official website and download the latest version from there.
-Install it and check if the issue persists in the fresh copy.
+Now, navigate to the OBS Studio official website and download the latest version.
+Install the new version and check if the issue persists.